 few tests made by the configure script do not work in a

 cross-compilation situation.
 You have to provide the results of these

 tests by hand.
-E.g., if you compile for an ARM:
+E.g., if you compile for a 386 architecture processor:

 The ac_cv_sizeof_... variables give the sizes of various C types;